coleifer/peewee/docs/peewee/sqlite.rst

       Because FTS5 provides built-in support for BM25, this method is identical to :meth:`~FTS5Model.rank` method.

-   .. classmethod:: VocabModel(table_type='row'|'col'|'instance', table_name=None)
+   .. classmethod:: VocabModel(table_type='row'|'col'|'instance', table=None)

       :param str table_type: Either 'row', 'col' or 'instance'.
-      :param table_name: Name for the vocab table.
+      :param table: Name for the vocab table.
 If not specified, will be "fts5tablename_v".

       Generate a model class suitable for accessing the `vocab table <http://sqlite.org/fts5.html#the_fts5vocab_virtual_table_module>`_